trivediraj100/wine_quality_analysis_corizo/README.md

 alcohol :   Percent of alcohol present in wine.

 **Concluion**

-From the above shown barplot and df_reg matrix it is clear that SVC (Support Vector Classifier) is performing best with the 83% accuracy score
+From the above shown barplot and df_reg matrix it is clear that SVC (Support Vector Classifier) is performing best with the 83% accuracy score.